 How to get the best out of your Caribbean all-inclusive beach honeymoon.

 This post isn’t going to tell you WHERE to stay, but rather some tips to keep in mind when you’re choosing the perfect resort for YOU…and a few other random tips I’ve learned along the way!
+Of course, if you don’t want to stay in a resort, there are plenty of other options.
+I was speaking to someone the other day who had booked a villa with Rental Cloud and she was so excited about her trip.
+Staying in a villa will certainly be more private, so if this is something you’re after then it might be worth considering.
+If you have your heart set on a resort, that is fine too!
 Here are a few things I’ve noted during out trip to Punta Cana, that I thought would be great for those of you who may be traveling to a resort soon-particularly all you honeymooners.
 In complete and utter randomness (remember, it’s how my brain works)!
 LOL

 I thought what better way to talk about resorts than to post a few images of weddings I shot at resorts…you know, for your viewing pleasure!